Hwasong-7: Description

+Naming

+The "Hwasong-7" is the North Korean internal designation for the missile.
+The missile is also known by external designations from Western analysts, including Rodong-1, No Dong-1, Rodong, Nodong, Scud-D, Scud Mod-D and Nodong-A.

+Variant for reconnaissance satellite testing

+Hwasong-7 has a variant with white livery for reconnaissance satellite cameras testing.
+On 18 December 2022, North Korea launched two medium-range ballistic missiles from Sohae Satellite Launching Station, flying 500 km with an apogee of 550 km.
+According to North Korea, the test was organized by the National Aerospace Development Administration to evaluate reconnaissance satellite components, including camera and data transmission system.
+Released images included an photo indicating the missiles appeared to be a derivation from Hwasong-7 or Scud missile.

+History

+It is believed North Korea obtained R-17 designs from Egypt, and possibly modified designs from China, allowing them to reverse-engineer them into a larger and longer-distance weapon.
+United States reconnaissance satellites first detected this type in May 1990 at the Musudan-ri test launch facility, in northeastern North Korea.
+A test launch happened at the same time, but likely failed, since burn marks were captured by photographs at the launch site.
+Later, low-rate production started in January 1991 and North Korea conducted another test-fire of Hwasong-7 in May 1993.
+Also, between 1993 and 1994, North Korea had produced a sufficient number of Hwasong-7 missiles to be considered operational, and five years later, Hwasong-7 became deployed.

-North Korea test-fired Hwasong-7 missiles in 2006 and 2014, in which North Korea fires two missiles that flew 650 km.
+North Korea test-fired Hwasong-7 missiles in 2006, 2009, as well as 2014, in which North Korea fires two missiles that flew 650 km.

 Although it has an estimated range of 1,000-1,500 km, launches in March 2014 flew only 650 km, as the missiles flew to an altitude of 160 km because of lofted trajectory.
 The missiles achieved a maximum speed of 7 Mach.
 U.S. and South Korean Patriot PAC-2/3 interceptors are more specialized to hit ballistic missiles up to 400 km.

 On 5 September 2016, North Korea fired three missiles into the Sea of Japan, these missiles achieved about 1,000 km range.
 Initially, these missiles were believed to be Hwasong-7, however, it was later revealed that the missiles used for this launch were Hwasong-9 (Scud-ER).
 The United States strongly condemned the launch.